Updated: 16 April 2021

 Logo Logo is happy to explain the most suitable proofing process for your needs.

-It is important to note some digital assets like websites and digital display ads may show up differently depending on the device and software they are viewed on.
+It is important to note some digital assets like websites and digital display ads will look different depending on the device and software they are viewed with.

 At Logo Logo, we know circumstances can change.